The Buccaneer (1938 film): Plot

-The entrenched American forces, with the help of Lafitte's artillery and gunners, mow down the advancing ranks of disciplined but over confident British troops.
+The entrenched American forces, with the help of Lafitte's artillery and gunners, mow down the advancing ranks of disciplined but overconfident British troops.
 At the victory ball, Gretchen is recognized as a passenger on the Corinthian and as wearing clothing and jewels from Annette's sister, who was a passenger on the ship.
 It is consequently revealed that Lafitte's men had sunk it, killing Annette's sister along with the other passengers and crew.
 Lafitte accepts ultimate responsibility for the tragedy and is only saved from a lynching by Jackson, who keeps his promise of giving Lafitte an hour's start.
 With Annette heartbroken, Lafitte leaves, reaching his ship safely, where he finds that Gretchen has stowed away.